Dark-Knight-Rises/Logseq/pages/Blockchain.md

 		- Bayer, Harber and Stornetta used Merkle tree in 1992 for timestamping and verifying a digital document
 			- Improved the efficiency by combining timestamping of several documents into one block.
 		- Other users of Merkle tree.
 			- Peer to peer networks.
 Data blocks received in undamaged and unaltered.
-Other tiers do not lie about a block.
+Other peers do not lie about a block.
+			- ((627d27d4-7bee-4aea-8fad-d44d6afc5596)) implementation shared information are unaltered.
+No one can lie about a transaction.
 		-
 - Bitcoin
   collapsed:: true
+  id:: 627d27d4-7bee-4aea-8fad-d44d6afc5596
 	- Bitcoin is a completely decentralized peer to peer permission less cryptocurrency put forth in 2009. #card #defination card-last-interval:: 4 card-repeats:: 1